Caribou Dome Project

 - Caribou Dome – earning 80% – An un-mined JORC resource open in all directions

-- Senator Extensions – earning 90% – a newly discovered 5x5km soil anomaly grading up to 12.1% copper in rock chips.
+- Senator Extensions – earning 90% – a recently discovered 5x5km soil anomaly grading up to 12.1% copper in rock chips.

 For more information and diagram of claims please refer to our ownership page

-The project, which comprises 202 mineral claims covering ~107km2, is located approximately 250km northeast of Anchorage.
+The Caribou Dome Project is located approximately 250km northeast of Anchorage.
 It is easily accessible by road; the Denali Highway passes within 20km of the project and from there a purpose built road provides direct access.
 The Anchorage-Fairbanks railway line is located approximately 100km west of the project.
 Any potential concentrate or metal produced from the project could be transported by road to the railway at Cantwell for shipment from the ports of Anchorage, Seward (all year) or Port Mackenzie.
 There are 2 nearby hunting lodges along the Denali Highway which provide accommodation facilities, communications, logistics support and supplies.

 - Multiple high-priority exploration targets are evident over more than 15km of strike.
 Outcrops of sediment-hosted copper mineralisation had previously been identified across the project, confirming the drill-tested mineralisation could be part of a much larger mineralised system